 The Centers for Disease Control and Prevention (CDC) recommends that adults get 7 to 9 hours of sleep a night to stay healthy, yet most U.S adults do not meet this recommendation, and to the detriment of their happiness.

 Researchers Kahneman and Krueger found that sleep quality directly correlates to self-reported happiness levels in a study on life satisfaction.
-Their research shared the same results as the Gallup-Healthways Well-Being Index, which found that those who get a healthy amount report greater happiness and level of life satisfaction than those whose sleep habits are unhealthy.
+Their research shared the same results as the Gallup-Healthways Well-Being Index, which found that those who get a healthy amount of sleep report greater happiness and level of satisfaction in life than those whose sleep habits are unhealthy.

 6. Help others